-Black Sunday is a 1960 Italian gothic horror feature film directed by Mario Bava from a screenplay written by Ennio de Concini, Mario Serandrei and Marcello Coscia (who was uncredited).
-The film stars Barbara Steele, John Richardson, Arturo Dominici and Ivo Garrani.
+Black Sunday is a 1960 Italian gothic horror film directed by Mario Bava from a screenplay written by Ennio de Concini, Mario Serandrei and (uncredited) Marcello Coscia.
+The movie stars Barbara Steele, John Richardson, Arturo Dominici and Ivo Garrani.
 Original title: La maschera del demonio; also known as The Mask of Satan and, in the UK, as Revenge of the Vampire

 By the social standards of the 1960s, Black Sunday was considered unusually gruesome and was banned in the UK until 1968 because of its violence.
 In the U.S., some of the bloodletting was censored, in-house, by the distributor American International Pictures (AIP) before its theatrical release to the country’s cinemas.

 Despite the censorship, Black Sunday was a worldwide critical and box office success and launched the careers of director Mario Bava and movie star Barbara Steele.

 In 2004, one of the film’s sequences was voted number 40 among the “100 Scariest Movie Moments” by the Bravo TV network.

 In Moldavia, in the year 1630, beautiful witch Asa Vajda (Barbara Steele) and her paramour Javuto (Arturo Dominici) are sentenced to death for sorcery by Asa’s brother.
 Before being burned at the stake, Asa vows revenge and puts a curse on her brother’s descendants.
 A metal mask with sharp spikes on the inside is placed over the witch’s face and hammered repeatedly into her flesh.